intel/rohd-website/docs/_blog/2025-10-02-recursive-hw.md

 On lines 1-3 is the operation to be instantiated by tree generator, in this case a native addition of two inputs.

-On lines 9-10 is the tree generation, producing a radix-4 tree of these 79 13-bit inputs and adding pipelining at every other level of adders.
+On lines 9-10 is the tree generation, producing a binary tree of these 79 13-bit inputs and adding pipelining at every other level of adders.